Port Stanley, Ontario: Attractions

-Attractions include a large sandy beach, King George VI Lift Bridge (a lifting bridge across Kettle Creek opened in May 1939), marinas, restaurants, hotels, shops, the Port Stanley Festival Theatre in the former town hall building on Bridge Street, and the Port Stanley Terminal Rail, which operates a tourist train between St. Thomas, Ontario and Port Stanley using a portion of the former L&PS rail line (see The London and Port Stanley Railway#).
+Attractions include a large sandy beach, King George VI Lift Bridge (a lifting bridge across Kettle Creek opened in May 1939), marinas, restaurants, hotels, shops, the Port Stanley Festival Theatre in the former town hall building on Bridge Street, and the Port Stanley Terminal Rail, which operates a tourist train between St. Thomas, Ontario and Port Stanley using a portion of the former L&PS rail line, the London and Port Stanley Railway.

 In 1926, the L&PS Pavilion opened.
 It was later renamed the Stork Club (not to be confused with the famous New York establishment), and had a 13000 sqft dance floor, the largest dance floor in the London-Port Stanley area; the club was famous for swing dance and big band and attracted several big names to play there.
 It was closed by health authorities in 1973 because it could not earn the revenue to keep the building up.
 H.J.
 McManus, a London businessman, bought it and his son, Joe Jr., led the renovations, reopening in 1974 with the Harry James Orchestra performing before a sellout crowd.
 The last event was a performance by Day Break on New Year's Eve of 1978/79; a fire in a dumpster 12 days later damaged the building too heavily to save it.

 In the first decade of the 21st century, there were numerous proposals to operate a ferry between Port Stanley and Cleveland, Ohio.

 Media

-The Port Stanley News is a locally operated news and current events Website/blog that serves the Port Stanley area.
+The Port Stanley News was formerly a locally operated news and current events Website/blog that served the Port Stanley area however it is no longer active.

-The Lake Erie Beacon is a tabloid community newspaper published bi-weekly, with a distribution of 7000 printed copies and 800 electronic copies.
+The Lake Erie Beacon was a tabloid community newspaper published bi-weekly, with a distribution of 7000 printed copies and 800 electronic copies however it has ceased publication.